flexera-public/cmdb/README.md

 and so forth.
 This works irrespective of the format of your configuration files, and also holds true for CMDB values that are serialized to the environment (as a JSON document, in the case of lists).

-### Rewriting configuration files with CMDB values
+### Rewrite static configuration files with dynamic CMDB values

-If the `--dir` option is provided, the shim recursively scans your working directory (`Dir.pwd`) for data files that contain replacement tokens; when a token is found, it substitutes the corresponding CMDB key's value.
+If the `--rewrite` option is provided, the shim recursively scans the provided subdirectory for data files that contain replacement tokens; when a token is found, it substitutes the corresponding CMDB key's value.

 Replacement tokens look like this: `<<name.of.my.key>>` and can appear anywhere in a file as a YAML